 If you’ve been discriminated against based on your age, you likely feel hopeless and helpless and are unsure if you can hold your employer accountable.
 The law is on your side regarding age discrimination.
 The federal Age Discrimination in Employment Act (ADEA) protects workers age 40 and over from discrimination as long as the company has at least 20 employees.
 The New York Human Rights Act takes it even further, protecting employees 18 and older from age discrimination, as long as the company has at least four employees.

 The law makes it clear that employers cannot discriminate based on age, but unfortunately, these cases are still common.
 Sixty-one percent of employees 45 and older have experienced age bias at work.
 Michelle Cimino of The Cimino Law Firm has spent over two decades fighting for the rights of New York employees.
-Contact us today for a free phone consultation.
+Contact us today for a confidential phone consultation.

 How Do You Prove Age Discrimination?